cilium/cilium/Documentation/operations/upgrade.rst

   alphanumeric characters and '-', start and end with an alphanumeric character.
   Validation can be currently bypassed configuring ``upgradeCompatibility`` to v1.15 or earlier, but will be strictly enforced starting from Cilium v1.17.
+* Certain invalid CiliumNetworkPolicies that have always been ignored will now be rejected by the apiserver.
+  Specifically, policies with multiple L7 protocols on the same port, over 40 port rules, or over 40 ICMP rules will now have server-side validation.

 Removed Options
 ~~~~~~~~~~~~~~~